 Ed Shaw, Director, Osage Financial Resources, Inc.

-Shay Stanfill, Director of the Small Business Assistance Center, Cherokee Nation
+Shay Stanfill, Housing Management Director, Housing Authority of the Cherokee Nation, Cherokee Nation

-Shay Stanfill, Cherokee Nation Small Business Assistance Center Director, oversees the Cherokee Nation Commerce Department’s daily business operations.
-Shay has been instrumental in designing and implementing Cherokee Nation’s self-sufficiency and asset building programs.
-She provides programmatic development and general oversight to the Mortgage Assistance Program, Self-Sufficiency Counseling, IDA, and lending programs.
-Shay has also been intensely involved in program budget management, grant compliance, strategic planning, and personnel management.
-Her extensive knowledge of the Commerce Programs and her expertise in asset building has significantly contributed to the success of the organization and the development of its strategic goals/objectives and program staffing.
-Shay serves on the Advisory Committee of the Oklahoma Native Asset Coalition, is the vice-president of Tahlequah Main Street Association, and is a member of the Tahlequah Area Chamber of Commerce Economic Development Committee and the FDIC’s Oklahoma Alliance for Economic Inclusion.
+Shay Stanfill was named the Housing Management Director of the Housing Authority of the Cherokee Nation in December 2020.
+Previously, Shay directed the Cherokee Nation Small Business Assistance Center.
+In that role, Shay was instrumental in designing and implementing Cherokee Nation’s self-sufficiency and asset building programs.
+She provided programmatic development and general oversight to the Mortgage Assistance Program, Self-Sufficiency Counseling, IDA, and lending programs.
+Shay was intensely involved in program budget management, grant compliance, strategic planning, and personnel management.
+She serves on the Advisory Committee of the Oklahoma Native Asset Coalition, is the vice-president of Tahlequah Main Street Association, and is a member of the Tahlequah Area Chamber of Commerce Economic Development Committee and the FDIC’s Oklahoma Alliance for Economic Inclusion.
 Shay holds a bachelor’s degree in Business Administration from Northeastern State University.

 Lahoma Davidson, Program Development and Training Specialist, ONABEN